U8NWXD/oppia-wiki/Contributing-code-to-Oppia.md

 ## Developing your skills

 See our [[page of learning resources|Learning-Resources]] for suggestions on how you can improve your development skills.
+When you take up an issue that requires programming languages or tools you are unfamiliar with, check out that page for resources that other developers have found useful when learning.

 ## Finding something to do